Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

       > 1. The starting cabinet number for each type of cabinet (for example, `starting-mountain-cabinet`) has a default that can be overridden.
 See the `csi config init --help`
       > 1. For systems that use non-sequential cabinet ID numbers, use `cabinets-yaml` to include the `cabinets.yaml` file.
 This file can include information about the starting ID for each cabinet type and number of cabinets which have separate command line options, but is a way to specify explicitly the id of every cabinet in the system.
 If one are using a `cabinets-yaml` file, flags specified on the `csi` command-line related to cabinets will be ignored.
 See [Create Cabinets YAML](create_cabinets_yaml.md).
       > 1. An override to default cabinet IPv4 subnets can be made with the `hmn-mtn-cidr` and `nmn-mtn-cidr` parameters.
-      > 1. By default, spine switches are used as MetalLB peers.
-Use `--bgp-peers aggregation` to use aggregation switches instead.

       > **`SPECIAL/IGNORABLE WARNINGS`** These warnings from `csi config init` for issues in `hmn_connections.json` can be ignored:
       >